 Manitoba is chockfull of opportunities to get outdoors, imbibe nature and pursue adventure.
 Some of those opportunities are a mere hour or two away from the city centre.
 A weekend in the Whiteshell is always great, but it can sometimes mean being in close quarters with people who had exactly the same idea as you.
-While summer is winding its way down, there’s still time to pack up the family van, plot a new route and head somewhere different albeit undiscovered.
-Here are a few suggestions that will take you southwesterly.
+This summer, there’s still time to pack up the family van, plot a new route and head somewhere different albeit undiscovered.
+Here are a few suggestions that will take you the path less travelled.

 Located near the small town of Minitonas, the Duck Mountains form a segment of Manitoba’s escarpment and are becoming more and more popular among Manitobans.
 With spring-fed lakes along almost the entire stretch of PR 366 and Division No. 20, there is no shortage of opportunities for fishing and getting on or out onto the water.
 The forested regions of this provincial park are populated with birch, spruce and other varieties that are home to birds, waterfowl and other wildlife.
 One of the best places to explore some of nature’s offerings is at the Duck Mountain Interpretive Centre where five hiking trails total up to 10 km of exploration with strategically placed picnic areas to relax and take it all in.
 If there’s one thing, however, that Duck Mountain Provincial Park is known for, it’s the scenic views from atop Copernicus Hill and Baldy Mountain.
 At 831 metres above sea level, Baldy Mountain is Manitoba’s highest peak.
 And on clear-sky days from the viewing tower of this peak, you’ll be treated to a spectacular view of aspen and spruce forests that stretch as far as Riding Mountain National Park.